-The advection of energy to snow during rain events can be particularly important in flood generation, as runoff from both the rainfall and the resulting snow melt flows into the rivers and streams.
-Many of the major flooding events in Canada have been the result of “rain on snow” events.
+The advection of energy to snow during rain events can be particularly important in flood generation, as runoff from rainfall and the resulting snowmelt flows into the rivers and streams.
+Many of the major flooding events in Canada have resulted from “rain on snow” events.

-Finally, energy can also be transferred to the snow by conduction.
+Finally, energy can also be transferred to the snow by the conduction of energy.
 An example of this process is when you hold a snowball in your hand.
 Heat energy is conducted from your hand to the snowball.
-Similarly, energy can be conducted through the ground surface to the snow pack.
+Similarly, energy can be conducted through the ground surface to the snowpack.

-While many of these processes may sound similar, how they are measured, and the math used describe them, are different.
-Scientist, including those conducting research at the Reserve, make great efforts to understand and measure each of the energy components which are important not only for snow melt, but for other process such as evaporation and plant growth as well.
-Scientists refer to all the sources and sinks of energy as the “surface energy budget”.
-Climate change is expected to affect some components of the energy budget more than others and understanding the energy budget is critical to understanding the potential impacts of climate change on things like flooding and droughts.
+While many of these processes may sound similar, how they are measured and the math used to describe them are different.
+Scientists, including those conducting research at the Reserve, make great efforts to understand and measure each energy component essential not only for snow melt, but for other processes such as evaporation and plant growth.
+Scientists refer to all the sources and sinks of energy as the “surface energy budget.”
+Scientists expect climate change to affect some components of the energy budget more than others.
+Understanding the energy budget is critical to understanding the potential impacts of climate change on things like flooding and droughts.

 Geoscience Research Technician